-Microsoft has made it abundantly clear.
 The end of life for Skype for Business is upon us.
-Truth be told, we’ve known this for quite some time now.
-Teams is the way forward for Microsoft, and soon it will be the collaboration app in the Office 365 suite.
+Microsoft has announced, they will be retiring Skype for Business Online in 2021.
+Truth be told, we’ve known this for quite some time now; however, now we know the date for Skype for Business End of Life date, July 31, 2021.
+Moving to Teams is the way forward for Microsoft, and soon it will be the collaboration app in the Office 365 suite.
 In any case, as we approach the end of Skype for Business, there are several important things to know about what’s next for current Office 365 users and anyone looking to become one.

-For most of you, the first question you’d probably ask is “why?”
-Why is Skype for Business coming to the end of its life?
 For active Skype for Business users, this might sound both strange and alarming.
-Does this mean you won’t be able to use Skype at all soon?
+Does this mean that you won’t be able to use Skype at all?
 There is no reason to be alarmed, because in Skype’s case, “end of life” doesn’t necessarily mean death.

 The term “end of life” in this case is specific.
-What it means is that soon enough, Skype for Business will no longer be a part of the Office 365 suite.
+What it means is that in a couple of years, Skype for Business will no longer be a part of the Office 365 suite.
 For those who don’t know, Office 365 is Microsoft’s subscription-based service that offers every quintessential app (Word, Outlook, Excel, etc.) with additional features.
 Though a bit more expensive, it’s widely considered the superior option to Office 2019, even by Microsoft’s own admission.

 Skype for Business used to be the communication app featured in the Office 365 suite.
-Now, Microsoft is replacing it with its newer software; Microsoft Teams.
+Now, Microsoft Teams is replacing Skype for Business with its newer software.
 With a plethora of promising features, Teams is the obvious step forward.
 With five different generations currently coexisting in the workplace, the need for collaboration software that’s both advanced and intuitively scratches each user’s individual itch has never been higher.
 A system like Teams and all its numerous easy-to-use features helps facilitate the kind of efficiency and inclusivity these wide and varied users require.
 Of course, there are certain things that Teams is still unable to do.
-Whiteboards and polls, two features of Skype for Business, are only available in Teams via third party software.
+Whiteboards and polls, two features of Skype for Business, are only available in Teams via third-party software.